Ponti17/UniversityVault/README.md

 # Read Me
 ---
+This repo contains:
-This Repo contains all my EE notes.
+- Notes from my EE Bsc.
+- Notes for various DIY projects.
+- Notes from extracurricular courses.